influxdata/kube-influxdb/README.md

 Configuration to monitor Kubernetes with the TICK stack

 Run the complete TICK stack using this using create.sh script.
-By using create.sh all four official TICK stack images are deployed in kubernetes.
+By using `create.sh` all four official TICK stack images are deployed in kubernetes.

 ### Deploy the whole stack!

 #### Note: This project will currently supported only OSS kubernetes Cluster version(1.8.10) and work only on Kubernets Cluster setup using Kops on AWS

-- Have your 'kubectl' tool configured for the Kubernetes cluster Running AWS on where you would like to deploy TICK stack.
+- Have your `kubectl` tool configured for the Kubernetes cluster Running AWS on where you would like to deploy TICK stack.
 - Have `helm` and `tiller` installed and configured
   - Download and configure the `helm` cli
     * [link](https://github.com/kubernetes/helm/blob/master/docs/install.md)